Saud bin Abdulaziz Al Saud (1748–1814): Reign

 The reign of Saud bin Abdulaziz began in 1803.
 Upon his accession to the throne he held the titles of both Emir and Imam like his father.

 Saud's reign was a period of religious cleansing in Arabia and in nearby regions.
 He continued to attack on shrines in Iraq, and Basra was blockaded by his forces for twelve days.
 The Emirate extended its rule beyond Najd and into the Hijaz which culminated with the capture of Medina in April 1804 and Mecca in 1806.
 In addition to capturing Hijaz he managed to strengthen his authority there.
 Furthermore, Bahrain and Oman were annexed to the Emirate, and Saud exerted his influence in Yemen.
 In 1805 Saud's supremacy was also recognized by the rulers of Qawasim and Muscat, and Saud managed to capture a part of Oman.
 The same year he also annexed the Buraimi Oasis.

-His forces transformed the Kaaba in Mecca and destroyed the tombs of numerous religious figures in Medina in accordance with Wahhabi theology.
+Saud's forces transformed the Kaaba in Mecca and destroyed the tombs of numerous religious figures in Medina in accordance with Wahhabi theology.
 Due to the differences between Saud and the Ottomans in terms of the interpretation of Islam Saud ordered not to mention the name of the Ottoman sultan in Friday prayers in Mecca.
-Following the capture of Mecca he sent a letter to Sultan Selim, Ottoman ruler, inviting him to follow the Wahhabi theology.
+Following the capture of Mecca he sent a letter to Ottoman Sultan Selim III, inviting him to follow the Wahhabi theology.
 In the same letter he declared that he had captured Mecca and destroyed all tombs there and that he would not let people from Damascus and Cairo to visit Mecca "with the Mahmal and with trumpet and drums."

 In 1807 Saud did not permit pilgrims from Egypt, Syria and Istanbul to enter Hijaz and expelled Turkish soldiers and settlers from Mecca.
 Such religious transformations did not sit well with other Muslims, and many other Muslims found his actions to be extreme, and were stunned that the holy cities had been taken so easily.
 The Ottoman Empire did not want to relent control over the cities to local tribesmen.
 The Ottomans could not retake the cities on their own though as the bulk of their forces were tied up in Europe.
 Muhammad Ali, the viceroy of Egypt, was assigned to recapture the Arabian territories in 1809.
 One of his sons, commanding the Egyptian troops, succeeded in re-conquering Hijaz in 1813.